Irvine Bankruptcy Lawyers

 Whether you’re contemplating bankruptcy or seeking guidance on bankruptcy alternatives, our team is here to stand by your side, providing clear, comprehensive advice every step of the way.
 We can help ensure you make the right decisions regarding your bankruptcy case, putting you on the best path toward debt relief.

 At Marshack Hays Wood, we don’t just handle cases involving bankruptcy–we also offer guidance in other legal matters, including loan modification, real estate litigation and creditor’s rights disputes.
-We proudly serve the residents of Irvine, CA, as well as those living in Santa Ana, Anaheim, Huntington Beach, Costa Mesa, and beyond.
+We proudly serve the residents of Irvine, CA, as well as those living in Santa Ana, Anaheim, Huntington Beach, Costa Mesa, Newport Beach, and beyond.

 Take the first step today and reach out to our law firm for our Orange County bankruptcy services or any of our other legal services.

 At Marshack Hays Wood, we strive to assist our clients through their bankruptcy cases from their first phone call with us to the day they receive their bankruptcy discharge.
-Don’t face these challenges alone–call our law offices at 949-333-7777 or contact us online to schedule a free consultation with an experienced bankruptcy attorney with us today.
+Don’t face these challenges alone.
+Call our law offices at 949-333-7777 or contact us online to schedule a free consultation with an experienced bankruptcy attorney with us today.